Maya mythology: Hummingbird Suitor

 As mentioned earlier, 'Hummingbird' is the hero of a widespread narrative about the wooing and abduction of the daughter of the principal mountain deity.
-Since the daughter represents the 'bride-wealth' of the earth, this tale was also recited as part of the procedures to ask for the hand of a girl.
+Since the daughter represents the 'bride-wealth' of the earth, this tale was also recited as part of the procedures for asking the hand of a girl.
 Accordingly, a famous Classic vase shows a suitor with a hummingbird mask presenting a vase to the upper god and what appears to be his daughter, the moon.
 In the same context belongs the well-known figurine of a bird perched on a loom and observing a young woman weaving.

 Abduction Episode

 A number of codical vases show antlered young men together with young women and amazons mounting a deer, all of them surrounding a wounded or dying old man who is the patron deity of the deer (Sip).
 Additional scenes have the upper god, Itzamna, riding a deer and the hero brothers hunting a boar with the upper god clinging to it.
 The group with the wounded old man has been explained by concepts and tales relating to the hunt, but also by the abduction episode of Hummingbird myth, in a reconstructed Classic version.
 One such version runs like this:

 “The aged god Huk Siʼp [the Lord of the Deer] fell ill.
 One of the Twins changes to a deer in order to abduct his wife.
 The wife of Huk Siʼp flees with the Twins.
 The aged god asks Itzamnaaj that he brings back his wife.
 Riding on a deer Itzamnaaj pursues the Twins.
 The Twins attack Itzamnaaj and wound him.
 Itzamnaaj saves himself from them by riding a peccary [wild boar].
 The Twins reconcile with Itzamnaaj and bring him gifts.”

 Another reconstruction, however, casts an antlered maize deity ('Maize-Deer God') in the role of the presumed abductor.
 Much is still speculative here.